PawelCiszewski/CyberSec/README.md

 $ python -m django --version
 If that runs, Django was installed correctly
 You will need also 2 more things.
-1) Django-crispy-forms - an application that helps to manage Django forms
+- Django-crispy-forms - an application that helps to manage Django forms
-2) Pillow - library to work with images in Python
+- Pillow - library to work with images in Python
 To install them type in console:
 $ pip install django-crispy-forms
 $ pip install Pillow
-Now You have everything to run project so download Cyber Security Base Blog application from Github.
+<p>Now You have everything to run project so download Cyber Security Base Blog application from Github.
 Link: https://github.com/PawelCiszewski/CyberSec
 In console go to Your directory and type:
 $ django-admin startproject CyberBlog